kpumuk/codecolorer/readme.txt

 This snippet will insert code from the UPLOADS_DIR/test_project/main.rb file.

+= Is this plugin GDPR Compliant?

+Yes.
+We do not store or process any user information.

 == Screenshots ==

 1. Ruby syntax highlighting without scrollbars (Vibrant theme).